 How to Get Involved

 There are a number of ways that you, as a member of the UH System community, or as a concerned constituent, can voice your support for higher education and the UH System and its four universities.
-The 82nd Legislative Session runs from January 11th through May 30th, 2011.
-During that time, you can get involved in a variety of ways.
+The 85th Legislative Session runs from January 10, 2017 through May 29, 2017.
 A few suggestions include:

 - Send congratulatory letters to elected officials and indicate that you -- as a UH System student, alumnus or alumna, faculty or staff member, or as a friend of the UH System -- look forward to their support of higher education and the institution.
 Click here (PDF) for a list of area state senators and state representatives.
 A list of legislative committee members will be available as soon as they are named.
 Caution: If you are a UH System faculty or staff member, you must write your legislator as a private citizen, not using any state resources, including staff time, letterhead, postage, computing time, etc.

 - Keep current on breaking legislative issues and information and their impact on the UH System and higher education by checking this website regularly.

 - Submit a letter to the editor or an article to your hometown newspaper voicing your concern and support of particular issues facing higher education.
 Be sure to share a copy of your editorial correspondence with the UH System Governmental Relations Office, fax (512) 499-8789.
 This way, we can keep a coordinated record of our communication efforts during the session.

 - Keep those cards and letters coming!
 Continue to write your elected officials encouraging their support of the UH System and your university.

 - Get a group together -- or go by yourself -- and visit your legislator in Austin.
 A personal visit from a concerned constituent to his/her elected official can be very effective.
 When you visit, be sure to mention your affiliation with your university and that you are visiting in support of the institution.